digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 ..
 Copyright (c) 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

+.. _identity-package-management:

 Identity and Package Management
 ###############################

-Since DAML Ledgers enable parties to automate the management of their rights and obligations through smart contract code, they also have to provide party and code management functions.
+Since DAML ledgers enable parties to automate the management of their rights and obligations through smart contract code, they also have to provide party and code management functions.
 Hence, this document addresses:

-1. Management of parties' digital identifiers in a DAML Ledger.
+1. Management of parties' digital identifiers in a DAML ledger.

-2. Distribution of smart contract code between the parties connected to the same DAML Ledger.
+2. Distribution of smart contract code between the parties connected to the same DAML ledger.

-The Ledger API provides both a :ref:`party management service <com.digitalasset.ledger.api.v1.PartyService>` and a :ref:`package service <com.digitalasset.ledger.api.v1.PackageService>`.
-The access to these services is usually more restricted compared to the other Ledger API services, as they are part of the administrative API.
+The access to this functionality is usually more restricted compared to the other Ledger API services, as they are part of the administrative API.
+This document is intended for the users and implementers of this API.

+The administrative part of the Ledger API provides both a :ref:`party management service <com.digitalasset.ledger.api.v1.PartyService>` and a :ref:`package service <com.digitalasset.ledger.api.v1.PackageService>`.
-Any implementation of the services is guaranteed to accept inputs and provide outputs of the format specified by these services.
+Any implementation of the party and package services is guaranteed to accept inputs and provide outputs of the format specified by these services.
 However, the services' *behavior* -- the relationship between the inputs and outputs that the various parties observe -- is largely implementation dependent.
-The remainder of the document will presents both:
+The remainder of the document will present:

-#. the minimal behavioral guarantees for identity and package services across all ledger implementations, and
+#.
+The minimal behavioral guarantees for identity and package services across all ledger implementations.
+The service users can rely on these guarantees, and the implementers must ensure that they hold.

-#. guidelines to understand how the :ref:`ledger's topology <daml-ledger-topologies>` influences the unspecified part of the behavior.
+#.
+Guidelines for service users, explaining understand how the :ref:`ledger's topology <daml-ledger-topologies>` influences the unspecified part of the behavior.

+.. _identity-management:

 Identity Management
 *******************

-A DAML Ledger may freely define its own format of party and :ref:`participant node <participant-node-def>` identifiers, with some minor constraints on the identifiers' serialized form.
+A DAML ledger may freely define its own format of party and :ref:`participant node <participant-node-def>` identifiers, with some minor constraints on the identifiers' serialized form.
 For example, a ledger may use human-readable strings as identifiers, such as "Alice" or "Alice's Bank".
 A different ledger might use public keys as identifiers, or the keys' fingerprints.
-The applications should thus not rely on the format of the identifier -- even a software upgrade of a DAML Ledger may introduce a new format.
+The applications should thus not rely on the format of the identifier -- even a software upgrade of a DAML ledger may introduce a new format.

 By definition, identifiers identify parties, and are thus unique for a ledger.
 They do not, however, have to be unique across different ledgers.